tabcat/dynamic-content/ARTICLE.md

 ### Pinning Servers

-- Reliable storage servers that maintain the availability of dynamic content on IPFS.
+- Reliable storage servers that keep dynamic content available on IPFS.
 - Pin IPLD replicas, and refresh IPNS and Provider Records for clients.
-- Executes no app-specific code
+- Execute no app-specific code

 ### Replication